razee-io/Razeedash-api/README.md

 Razeedash API checks to see if the image is still in use and returns a 201

-24 hours late a minor vulnerabilities is discovered and the service calls the callback again with badge data:
+24 hours later a minor vulnerabilities is discovered and the service calls the callback again with badge data:

 - badge: URL image of yellow circle